 - Top Trader is based on a trader-only portfolio.
 Each of the traders you copy as part of the portfolio are selected based on CopyPortfolio’s strategy.
 A top-performing, long term stock investors focus, picks them based on performance.
 Significant stock allocation is part of their portfolio.

 - Market CopyPortfolio is made up of financial assets only, not traders.
 Its portfolio may consist of stocks, indices, commodities or currencies.

 Keep in mind that past performance doesn’t guarantee future results.
 All investment decisions you make are your responsibility.
 This article by no means offers investment advice.

 eToro provides a comprehensive list of technical tools, charts and newsfeeds.
 Most of the tools lack in fundamental data.
 Traders can research markets by analysing recommendations or market sentiment indicators.
 These include analyst consensus, price targets, hedge fund sentiments and insider trading sentiments.
 These are very useful research tools.
 They are only available for a few of the best known stocks.

 Tools and charts

-eToro has a good set of charting tools and different indicators.
-We really liked that charts are saved automatically.
-This means you don’t have to set up your indicators each time you visit the platform.
+eToro has a good set of charting tools and indicators.
+Charts save automatically.
+You don’t have to set up your indicators each time you visit the platform.